willibrandon/FileSnap/README.md

 ```

 This example demonstrates how to use FileSnap to implement a simple backup and restore system, including capturing, comparing, and restoring file system snapshots, with incremental snapshots.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request on GitHub.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/willibrandon/FileSnap/blob/main/LICENSE.txt) file for details.